avohq/ios-analytics-debugger/Example/Pods/AvoInspector/README.md

 ## Advanced usage

 You can get an instance of `AnalyticsDebugger` with the following method.
-See [GitHub repo](https://github.com/avohq/ios-analytics-debugger)

 Obj-C
 ```objectivec